How Do People Feel When They Have Experienced Bereavement?

 Can tablets help?

 Your doctor may offer tranquilizers, to help through the early phase following the death.
 They can make you feel calmer and may help in the short term but are not helpful for longer term use.
-Some people find that the numbing effect of tranquillisers does not allow them to experience grief during this time and depression following bereavement becomes severe or prolonged.
+However, tablets, cannot treat or have any effect on the cause of someone’s grief which is the loss itself.